supervisely/docs/enterprise/update/upgrade.md

 ## Troubleshooting

 **My agent changed its status to WAITING**: There are two possible reasons - either agents were disconnected during the update (in this case just wait a couple more minutes), or you forgot to set `SERVER_ADDRESS` in `.env`.

 **Nothing works now.
 How do I go back?**: In case of any problems with the new release it's easy to go back to a previous version.
-Just replace your new configuration files with the previous ones from the backup, do the same with the database folder and hit `docker-compose up -d` once again.
+Just replace your new configuration files with the previous ones from the backup, do the same with the database folder and hit `supervisely up -d` once again.